Bermuda: Climate

-Bermuda lies within the Main Development Region, and is often directly in the path of hurricanes recurving in the westerlies, although they usually begin to weaken as they approach Bermuda, whose small size means that direct hurricane-strength landfalls are rare.
-Hurricane Emily was the first to do so in three decades when it struck Bermuda without warning in 1987.
-The most recent hurricanes to cause significant damage to Bermuda were Category 2 Hurricane Gonzalo on 18 October 2014 and Category 3 Hurricane Nicole on 14 October 2016, both of which struck the island directly.
+Bermuda is often in the direct path of hurricanes recurving in the westerlies, although they usually begin to weaken as they approach Bermuda, whose small size means that direct hurricane-strength landfalls are rare.
+Hurricane Emily was the first in three decades to strike Bermuda in 1987.
+The most recent hurricanes to cause significant damage to Bermuda were Category 2 Hurricane Gonzalo on 18 October 2014 and Category 3 Hurricane Nicole on 14 October 2016, both of which struck the island direct.
 Category 2 Hurricane Paulette directly hit the island in 2020.
 Before that, Hurricane Fabian on 5 September 2003 was the last major hurricane to hit Bermuda directly, with wind speeds of over 120 mph, category 3).
 The most recent tropical cyclone to directly hit the island was Hurricane Ernesto as a weakening Category 1 storm on 17 August 2024.

 With no rivers or freshwater lakes, the only source of fresh water is rainfall, which is collected on roofs and catchments (or drawn from underground lenses) and stored in tanks.
 Each dwelling usually has at least one of these tanks forming part of its foundation.
 The law requires that each household collect rainwater that is piped down from the roof of each house.
 Average monthly rainfall is highest in October, at over 6 in, and lowest in April and May.

 Access to biocapacity in Bermuda is much lower than world average.
 In 2016, Bermuda had 0.14 global hectares of biocapacity per person within its territory, far lower than the world average of 1.6 global hectares per person.
 In 2016 Bermuda used 7.5 global hectares of biocapacity per person – their ecological footprint of consumption.
 This means they use much more biocapacity than Bermuda contains.
 As a result, Bermuda runs a biocapacity deficit.